 - Clean the gizzards of excess fat.

 - Heat the oil in an large deep bottomed pot.
 Add the gizzards, taking care with splattering oil.
-Brown lightly and add green peppers, oregano, peas, garlic, thyme, black pepper, olives, celery, auyama and coriander.
+Brown lightly and add green peppers, peas, garlic, thyme, olives, celery, auyama and cilantro.

 - Taste rice for "doneness"; it should be firm but tender inside.
 If necessary, cover and leave another 5 minutes over very low heat.